Rising sharply from the Atlantic Ocean off the coast of County Kerry, the Skellig Islands are among Ireland’s most captivating and mysterious sites.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

-Is Skellig Michael worth it?
+Is Skellig Michael worth visiting?

 Sharyn